platformio/platformio-core/README.rst

     :alt:  License

-**Platformio** is a console tool to build code with different development platforms.
+**PlatformIO** is a console tool to build code with different development platforms.

-You have no need to install any *IDE* or compile any toolchains. *Platformio* has pre-built different development platforms including: compiler, debugger, flasher (for embedded) and many other useful tools.
+You have no need to install any *IDE* or compile any toolchains. *PlatformIO* has pre-built different development platforms including: compiler, debugger, flasher (for embedded) and many other useful tools.

-**Platformio** allows developer to compile the same code with different platforms using only one command ``platformio run``.
+**PlatformIO** allows developer to compile the same code with different platforms using only one command ``platformio run``.
 This happens due to ``platformio.ini`` project's file (see
 `default template <https://github.com/ivankravets/platformio/blob/develop/platformio/projectconftpl.ini>`_)